Liberty Bell: 19th century

 Between 1885 and 1915, the Liberty Bell was transported to seven expositions and celebrations.
-Each time, the bell traveled by railroad, and an extra number of rail stops were made along way so that local people could view it.
+Each time, the bell traveled by railroad, and an extra number of rail stops were made along the way so that local people could view it.
 By 1885, the Liberty Bell was widely recognized as a symbol of freedom, and as a treasured relic of independence and freedom, and was growing increasingly famous as versions of George Lippard's legend were reprinted in history and school books.
 In early 1885, the city agreed to let it travel to New Orleans for the World Cotton Centennial exposition.
 Large crowds mobbed the bell at each stop.
 In Biloxi, Mississippi, the former President of the Confederate States of America, Jefferson Davis, visited the bell and delivered a speech paying homage to it and urging national unity.
 In 1893, it was sent to the World Columbian Exposition in Chicago, where it was the centerpiece of the state's exhibit in the Pennsylvania Building.
-On July 4, 1893, in Chicago, the bell was serenaded with the first performance of The Liberty Bell March, conducted by John Philip Sousa.
+On July 4, 1893, in Chicago, the bell was serenaded with the first performance of The Liberty Bell March, conducted by its composer John Philip Sousa.

 Philadelphians began to cool to the idea of sending it to other cities when it returned from Chicago bearing a new crack, and each new proposed journey met with increasing opposition.
 It was also found that the bell's private watchman had been cutting off small pieces for souvenirs.
 Philadelphia placed the bell in a glass-fronted oak case.

 In 1898, it was taken out of the glass case and hung from its yoke again in the tower hall of Independence Hall, a room that would remain its home until the end of 1975.
 A guard was posted by the bell to prevent souvenir hunters who might otherwise chip at it.